Root Canal Therapy:

 Experiencing a toothache and wonder if you need a root canal?
 Our dentists are proud to offer root canal therapy to our patients.
-We’ve offered hundreds of them over the past years, and we’re glad to say that we make this procedure to be a comfortable and routine procedure at our office.
+We’ve performed hundreds of them over the past several years, and we’re glad to say that we make this procedure comfortable and easy for our patients.

 A Comfortable Approach